Time value of time: Create more time in the future by investing it now

 Likewise, one can only receive compounding returns from invested time if the time is continuously invested.
 For example, this means that once I have decided to prioritize investing time into my blog, I should continuously work on it to get maximum results.

 To elaborate: if I wrote articles starting today, for 1 year, and then stopped, it is as if I pulled out my investment.
-This could be overly simplified in the blog case, as old content is still on the internet for people to explore, but the growth would be less, and the compounding interest will be greatly reduced or wasted.
+This could be overly simplified in the blog case, as old content is still on the internet for people to explore, but growth would likely be reduced, and the compounding interest will be greatly reduced or wasted.

 The snowball effect and compounding interest of time value of time requires a large amount of discipline and effort, which is why many don’t get to reap the benefits.
 Pulling out the investment could cause a reset, which one needs to spend extra time rebuilding the next time one wants to invest in the same pursuit again.